robertdavidwest/GithubPortfolio/README.md

 ## Environemt Variables

-You will need a single environment variables to run the app in `dev` or `prod`.
-In dev you will need to create an environment file called `.env` and add your github user account to the file:
+For this project to pick up all of your data automatically, all you will need is a single environment variables to run the app in `dev` or `prod`.
+In dev you can create an environment file called `.env` and add your github user account to the file:

 ```
 # .env